Academic Catalog

 Offered: Fall, Every Year

-The analysis of addiction and behavior change through theoretical perspectives and models, including but not limited to the Public Health model, Sociocultural perspective, Psychological perspectives, Transtheoretical model, and Health Belief Model.
+The analysis of addiction through various theoretical perspectives and models, including the Public Health model, Sociocultural perspective, Psychological theories, and Transtheoretical model.
 Interventions and Treatment are addressed.

 Offered: All, Every Year